Caffè Nero: History

 In 2020, like many businesses in the hospitality sector, Caffè Nero suffered from poor trading conditions because of the COVID-19 pandemic.

+From March 2020, Caffè Nero began offering free drinks to NHS staff.
+This offer continued through the lockdown period.

 Due to the second lockdown in November 2020, the company proposed entering a company voluntary arrangement (CVA) with its creditors.
 Ford hoped that successful renegotiation of rent agreements with landlords, and a reduction in overall costs, would enable the company to rebuild its business when the pandemic ended; more than 90% of creditors voted in favour in November 2020.
 The CVA was approved the day after Caffè Nero confirmed it had rejected an unsolicited takeover approach from the brothers Mohsin and Zuber Issa, who are behind the EG Group, stating that they had "clear intention" to disrupt the CVA "as a precursor to opportunistically acquiring the company at a later date."

 In September 2021, the high court dismissed the challenge against the CVA, brought by a landlord with the backing of the Issa brothers, with Mr Justice Green ruling that the company had "acted in good faith, in accordance with their professional duties and reached a perfectly reasonable decision that it was not in the best interests of the creditors to postpone the CVA process".

 In January 2022, Caffè Nero completed a £330m refinancing to give it a platform for future growth and development as well as the ability to resume its new store-opening programme as the business continued its recovery from the effects of the pandemic.

+In February 2022, Caffè Nero committed to sourcing 100% cage-free eggs globally by 2026.

+Despite challenging trading conditions during the COVID-19 pandemic, Caffè Nero saw a strong trading recovery following the lift of lockdown.
+UK sales grew by 65 per cent in the financial year ending May 2022.
+Worldwide group sales grew by 70 per cent.
+It also partnered with delivery providers to deliver coffee and food items to its customers.

 In August 2022, Caffè Nero was awarded a Princess Royal Award For Outstanding Workplace Training in recognition of the impact of its workplace leader development courses.

-Controversies

-Some of the company's stores have had planning permission controversies or enforcement.
-In December 2011, councillors in Skipton accused Caffè Nero of "bully-boy tactics" following the opening of a store without the required planning permission.